-Separated from the mainland, evolution created stunning endemic creatures such as the giant tortoise and the sea iguana (see picture above), animals found only on the Galapagos Islands.
+Separated from the mainland, evolution created stunning endemic creatures such as the giant tortoise and the sea iguana (see picture above), animals found only on the Galapagos.

-If a visit to Ecuador is due than the Galapagos Islands will be remembered as the absolute highlight of an unforgettable journey.
+If a visit to Ecuador is due than the islands will be remembered as the absolute highlight of an unforgettable journey.

 - Official Name: Archipiélago de Colón

 - Capital: Puerto Baquerizo Moreno (San Cristóbal Island)

 - Government: The Galapagos Islands are a province of Ecuador

 - Total Area: 7,880 square km (3,042 sq. miles) of land spread over 45,000 square km (28,000 miles) of ocean, made up of 13 main islands, 6 smaller islands, and 107 rocks and islets (5 inhabited)

 - Conservation: 97% protected as Galapagos National Park in 1959, 3% inhabited.
 Listed as an UNESCO World Heritage Site 1978, UNESCO Biosphere Reserve 1985, UNESCO included the 70,000 sq kilometers (43,496 sq mi.) of marine Reserve into the Galapagos world heritage site in 2001